-Located on the South Shore of Lake Superior between Cornucopia and Bayfield, the Apostle Islands are known for sea caves, sandy beaches, historic lighthouses, and sunken shipwrecks.
+Take your family on this kid-friendly adventure on the South Shore of Lake Superior between Cornucopia and Bayfield.
+The Apostle Islands are known for sea caves, sandy beaches, historic lighthouses, and sunken shipwrecks.
 On this Apostle Islands vacation, you and your family will paddle through sea caves, hike scenic trails, and enjoy wide sandy beaches.
 Camp with your family among the tall hemlock trees at our cozy and well-outfitted base camp at Little Sand Bay.
 Our talented and caring staff will have activities to keep kids of all ages engaged and having fun.
 Your kids will love it.
 Because of special support for our family trips, children 17 and under go for half price on this trip.

-TYPE OF TRAVEL/DISTANCE: You will be camping at Wilderness Inquiry's Little Sand Bay Base Camp on this trip and taking daytrips from there.
-An average day's activities consist of paddling a Voyageur canoe or sea kayak, hiking, and exploring the area.
-The 24-foot Voyageur canoes hold 6-10 paddlers and or our kayaks hold 2-3 people.
-No previous experience is needed to complete this trip.
+TYPE OF TRAVEL/DISTANCE: You will stay at Wilderness Inquiry’s Little Sand Bay Base Camp and take day trips from there.
+An average day’s activities consist of paddling a Voyageur canoe or sea kayak, hiking, and exploring the area.
+The 24-foot Voyageur canoes hold 6-10 paddlers and or our large stable kayaks hold 2-3 people.
 This trip is open to families with kids of all ages; however it is recommended for kids age 5 and older.
 Outings typically consist of 2-5 hours, depending on weather conditions.
-Be prepared for the possibility of a wind bound day.

 YOUR GROUP: Group sizes on Apostle Islands family trips range from 12 to 18 participants, plus 2-3 Wilderness Inquiry staff.
 Each group consists of families of various ages, backgrounds and abilities, including people with disabilities.
 Our trips are cooperative in nature.

-MEALS: We’ll enjoy preparing our meals together in our rustic base camp kitchens using fresh, healthy ingredients for bountiful dishes.
+MEALS: Your family will enjoy preparing meals together in our rustic base camp kitchens using fresh, healthy ingredients for bountiful dishes.
 Rise to the smell of freshly brewed coffee to enjoy with your breakfast of eggs, oatmeal, or granola.
-We’ll pack picnic lunches with hearty snacks before heading off to explore.
-In the evening, we’ll prepare dinners as a group.
+We’ll pack picnic lunches with plenty of snacks before heading off to explore.
+In the evening, we’ll prepare dinners as a group and enjoy s’mores over the campfire.
 If you have special dietary restrictions, be sure to list them on your registration.

 Frequently Asked Questions: